HanaDigital/NovelScraper/README.md

         .getGUI() is a method in the Handler class that returns the variable that stores the link to the GUI.java class and .getTextBox() is a method inside the gui class that returns the variable of the textBox.

+ * The Epub File Making Logic:

+      - The way epubs are made is a bit different from our python build of the app.
+This is due to the epublib module.
+The html scrapped from the webpages is first stored into their own files.
+[Eg: Chapter 1 is stored in chapter1.xhtml, Chapter 2 in chapter2.xhtml and so on].

+      - After all the chapter.xhtml files are made in a temp folder, the epublib module is made to loop through them and add them to the book.

 ### Goals/Notes
  * The main goal behind this build is to lay the foundation for the final port to android.